This page explains what a crisis payment is, what the eligibility criteria are and how you can apply for the payment.

 This information is current from 20 March 2020 to 30 June 2020.

 To receive a crisis payment you must, on the day of the claim, be:

-- receiving service pension or income support supplement or age pension (paid through DVA); or
+- receiving service pension, income support supplement or age pension (paid through DVA); or

 - have made a claim for one of these payments (on that day or an earlier day); and